3manuek/3manuek/content/about/_index.md

 Full description of the role [here](https://www.percona.com/about-percona/careers/senior-technical-services-engineer).

-I held the Remote DBA position at Team Atlas.
+At Percona, I worked as a Remote DBA position at Atlas team.
+The core techology was MySQL and MariaDB, for large scale infrastructures.

+Deep understanding of the replication protocol, availability, and sharding.

 Some highlighted customers: Hyperwallet, Fitbit, Lookout, Shipwire